tendermint/tendermint/ansible/README.md

 Optional for Amazon AWS instances:
 * Amazon AWS API access key ID and secret access key.

-The cloud inventory scripts come from the ansible team at https://github.com/ansible/ansible.
+The cloud inventory scripts come from the ansible team at their [GitHub](https://github.com/ansible/ansible) page.
 You can get the latest version from the contrib/inventory folder.

 ## Ansible setup

 Ansible requires a "command machine" or "local machine" or "orchestrator machine" to run on.
 This can be your laptop or any machine that runs linux.
 (It does not have to be part of the cloud network that hosts your servers.)

-Note: The below commands use the Ubuntu/Debian `apt-get` command.
+Note: All the below commands use the Ubuntu/Debian `apt-get` command.
 To make it compatible with RedHat/CentOS, replace it with `yum`.

 ```
 sudo apt-get install ansible
 ```

 To make life easier, you can start an SSH Agent and load your SSH key(s).
-This way ansible will have an uninterrupted way of connecting to tour servers.
+This way ansible will have an uninterrupted way of connecting to your servers.

 ```
 ssh-agent > ~/.ssh/ssh.env